 - Weight gain

 - Memory and concentration impairment

 As a recovering high-stress person, meditation is critical to my well-being.
 It is helping to rewire my brain and calm my anxious mind.
 My favourite place to do it is on my dock at the cottage so I can enjoy the silence of nature, hear the water hitting the rocks, and feel the lake breeze on my skin:

 Do you meditate?
 Why or why not?
 If so, what are you best tips?

 Benefits of Meditation

 Understand the concept and personalize your approach.
-I highly recommend reading the following books to understand the benefits of meditation and to learn a variety of strategies to incorporate mindfulness into your life – at least one has got to stick: The Subtle Art of Not Giving a F*ck, Wherever You Go, There You Are and Don’t Sweat the Small Stuff, and Why Zebras Don’t Get Ulcers.
+I highly recommend reading the following books to understand the benefits of meditation and to learn a variety of strategies to incorporate mindfulness into your life – at least one has got to stick: The Subtle Art of Not Giving a F*ck, Wherever You Go, There You Are, Don’t Sweat the Small Stuff, and Why Zebras Don’t Get Ulcers.

 Find your meditation corner.
 Unfortunately, I’m only at the cottage on weekends, so I can’t always access my favourite place to meditate (and write!).
 When I’m at home in Toronto, I find a dark, quiet spot in my house, get in a comfortable posture on my yoga mat, and listen to a guided meditation.

 Stick with it.
 It will take eight weeks of daily practice to rewire your brain and you might feel like “it’s not doing anything,” but I assure you that it is.
 If you consistently show up, you will eventually notice a difference.